AbuUbaida/abuubaida.github.io/_pages/projects.md

 ---

-* **Bengali Hand Digit Recognition using Deep Neural Network:** Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry. _[Fall 2020]_
+* **Bengali Handwritten Digit Recognition using Deep Neural Network:** Implemented a deep neural network model for Bengali handwritten digit classification in the Soft Computing Lab.
+Experimented with different hyper-parameter settings. <span style="color:RoyalBlue">(DNN, PyTorch)</span> _[Fall 2020]_

-* **Flight Fare Prediction using Machine Learning:** python, analysis, data vis,  _[Fall 2020]_
+* **Flight Fare Prediction using Machine Learning:** A project for predicitng flight fare of Indian Airlines using classical Machine Learning in the Pattern Recognition Lab.
+This was a multi-class classification task using Logistic Regression where some rich analyses were demonstrated including Scatter plot, Bar chart, Box plot, Line graph, and so on. <span style="color:RoyalBlue">(Classification, Logistic Regression, Python)</span> _[Fall 2020]_

-* **pl/sql**: cmd run, log. reg. prediction, 4.1, distributed databse, virtual box dual pc
+* **House Price Prediction using PL/SQL**: This project was done in the Distributed Database Systems Lab where Logitic Regression was performed in the context of PL/SQL.
+Training data were stored in the distributed database.
+Two virtual PCs were created to make a distributed system.
+One user could perform CRUD operation on the database containing training data; on the other hand, another user could get a prediction on unseen data though command line interface by applying Logisitc Regression rule on the database. <span style="color:RoyalBlue">(PL/SQL, Logistic Regression, Virtual Box)</span> _[Spring 2020]_

-**library manageent system**: c#, dot net, online library, filtering on author, genre, 3.2
+* **Library Management System:** A simple web application for digital library management system, was developed in the Software Development Lab.
+Users were able to search for books based on author, genre, _etc._, borrow books and read them online. <span style="color:RoyalBlue">(C#, Dot Net, MySQL)</span> _[Fall 2019]_

-* **Medicine Sheba:** isd lab, react, mongo, express, nodejs, cross platform, medicine delivery service; phramacy vs patient, order trachking from pharmacy end _[Spring 2020]_ 3.2
+* **Medicine Sheba:** A cross platform application for medicine sell & delivery system, was built in the Information System Design and Software Engineering Lab.
+There was dual-user mode.
+The general users could serach for necessary medicines from a central databse containing information from all the registered pharmacies' individual database; users could place an order from any specific phramacy and also were able to track their order.
+On the other hand, the Pharmacies could register themselves, maintain their own database, and sell their products. <span style="color:RoyalBlue">(JavaScript, NoSQL, React Native, MongoDB, Express, Node.js)</span> _[Fall 2019]_

-* **Crime Management System (CMS):** java, database lab, mysql, Microsoft SQL Server is a relational database management system (RDBMS), criminal databse management system; custody info, place GD, image storing, advance mysql implementation _[Fall 2019]_ 3.2
+* **Criminal Management System (CMS):** A desktop application for criminal data management, was built in the Database Lab.
+Law enforcement agencies could manage a relational database of criminals and store all sorts of informations including custody info, general diary info, criminal images and so on.
+The focus was to perform advanced operations on tables to maintain the dynamic of the CRUD operations. <span style="color:RoyalBlue">(RDBMS, Java, MySQL, MS SQL Server)</span>  _[Spring 2019]_

-* **Talks of Code:** tutorial programming languages, php, html, css _[Spring 2019]_ 3.1
+* **Talks of Code:** A website, was built with PHP in the Software Development Lab.
+The focus was to make a tutorial site for learning programming languages  through reading documents. <span style="color:RoyalBlue">(PHP, HTML, CSS)</span> _[Spring 2019]_

-* **Police Assistant:** An android mobile application, was built in the Software Development Lab. _[Fall 2018]_ two part; admin-poilce, user admin-> criminal post, wanted post user-> response to all posts; inform police by call; private comment, reward upon justification android studio, java, mysql 2.2
+* **Police Assistant:** An android mobile application, was built in the Software Development Lab.
+There was dual-user mode: Admin, General.
+Law enforcement agencies could act as admin and post information about suspects or wanted persons including their pictures.
+Regular citizens on the other hand, could act as General user, where they could reponse to any post by in-app call or leaving a private comment.
+There was a feature of rewarding the informant upon justification. <span style="color:RoyalBlue">(Java, Android Studio, MySQL)</span> _[Fall 2018]_

 * **Check My Trip:** A desktop aplication, was developed in the Software Development Lab.
 Users was able to find nearby visiting places, mosques, hospitals _etc._ by locating their current latitude-longitude.
-Additionally, there were features like finding distance between two places, setting a location as attractive spot by the local people which may not be shown in Google Map as a visiting place, getting the list of transportation costs from the current location to the destination (especially for a long drive).
-All the features were implemented by leveraging Google Map API. _(Java, JavaFX, Google Map API)_ _[Spring 2018]_
+Additionally, there were features like finding distance between two places, setting a location as attractive spot by the local people which might not be shown in Google Map as a visiting place, getting the list of transportation costs from the current location to the destination (especially for a long drive).
+All the features were implemented by leveraging Google Map API. <span style="color:RoyalBlue">(Java, JavaFX, Google Map API)</span> _[Spring 2018]_

-* **The Driver:** This is a racing game, was built in the Software Development Lab.
+* **The Driver:** This was a racing game, built in the Software Development Lab.
 Here you can play as a cop & as a racer.
 The cop has a special bullet by which it can destroy racer car.
 In the racer mode, there is extra NOS facility for the racer.
-There is a _[gameplay](https://youtu.be/HkmhB2Hv_-g)_ available in the YouTube. _**(C++, iGraphics, Visual Studio)**_ _[Fall 2017]_
+There is a _[gameplay](https://youtu.be/HkmhB2Hv_-g)_ available in the YouTube. <span style="color:RoyalBlue">(C++, iGraphics, Visual Studio)</span> _[Fall 2017]_

 ---